 Mucus and red blood in diarrhea

 Giardia is usually associated with diarrhea, as it is the most common clinical symptom of giardia infection, and infected dogs can produce large amounts of watery feces.
 Less common symptoms include decreased appetite, abdominal discomfort, and vomiting.
 In rare cases, dogs may strain to defecate and even pass red blood and mucus in their stool.
 However, most dogs infected will be asymptomatic, which means they will show no signs of the disease but can pass it on to other animals.

-Like humans, dogs usually acquire giardia by drinking contaminated water.
-Giardia is found all over the world, transmitted by what medical professionals call the fecal-oral route, which means the parasite is passed through the feces into the environment, where another animal often swallows it.
+Dogs contract giardia via ingestion.
+This includes eating, licking, or sniffing objects that have giardia cysts on them.
+The most common route is by drinking contaminated water.
+Giardia is found all over the world, transmitted by what medical professionals call the fecal-oral route, which means the parasite is passed through one animal’s feces into the environment, where another animal ingests it.
 The prevalence of giardia among mammals makes it common in streams, ponds, puddles, and other bodies of still water.

 Cysts can survive for weeks in the environment.
 They are quite resistant, which means as an infected animal passes more cysts, the number of cysts in the environment increases.

-Diagnosing giardia results from fecal testing.
-Diarrhea is a common symptom of many diseases and conditions.
+A giardia infection is confirmed through fecal testing.
+Diarrhea is a common symptom of many diseases and conditions, and alone doesn’t indicate giardiasis.
 Your veterinarian will ask you for a history of your dog’s symptoms and behavior.
-He or she may also perform other diagnostic tests to rule out potentially dangerous conditions like toxicity and the parvovirus.
+They may also perform other diagnostic tests to rule out potentially dangerous conditions like toxicity and the parvovirus.